Pre-Conference: March 13–14, 2025Main Conference: March 15–17, 2025Boston, Massachusetts

 • Originality and presentation of new/different perspectives

-• Inclusion of how sociocultural determinants are addressed
+• Inclusion of how the conference theme, complex trauma, dissociation and sociocultural determinants are addressed (please be as detailed as possible in this section.

 Reviewers will also review the presentation writing style and adherence to guidelines.
 Presentations may be accepted on the condition that changes be made to ensure the information is clear and in line with the guidelines.